huriyilmaz/visualstudio-docs.tr-tr/docs/extensibility/adding-search-to-a-tool-window.md

     </StackPanel>
     ```

-3. *TestSearchControl.xaml.cs* dosyasında, aşağıdaki using yönergesini ekleyin:
+3. *Testsearchcontrol. xaml. cs* dosyasında aşağıdaki using yönergesini ekleyin:

     ```csharp
     using System.Text;